josmar-crwdstffng/angular/docs/BAZEL.md

     }
 ```

 **Setting breakpoints directly in your code files may not work in VSCode**.
-This is because the files you're actually debugging are built files that exist in a `./private/...` folder.
+This is because the files you're actually debugging are built files that exist in a `./private/...` directory.
 The easiest way to debug a test for now is to add a `debugger` statement in the code
 and launch the bazel corresponding test (`yarn bazel test <target> --config=debug`).